-In North America, we often call the January full moon the Wolf Moon.
-These next few nights – January 9 and 10, 2020 – watch for the full-looking moon, our nocturnal sun, to light up the nighttime from dusk till dawn.
-And if you live in the world’s Eastern Hemisphere, you might – or might not – detect Earth’s faint penumbral shadow on the full moon’s face on the night of January 10-11, 2020.
+These next few nights – January 9 and 10, 2020 – watch for the full-looking moon, our nocturnal sun, to light up the nighttime from dusk until dawn.
+And if you live in the world’s Eastern Hemisphere, you might – or might not – detect Earth’s faint penumbral shadow on the full moon’s face on the night of January 10-11 (Friday night or Saturday morning).

-Although the moon appears full to the eye for two or three days in a row, astronomers regard the moon as truly full at a well-defined instant: when the moon is 180 degrees opposite the sun in ecliptic longitude.
+Around the time of every full moon, the moon appears full to the eye for several days in a row.
+But astronomers regard the moon as truly full at a well-defined instant, when the moon is 180 degrees opposite the sun in ecliptic longitude.

 Or, another way of looking at it, the moon is precisely full whenever the elongation between the moon and sun equals 180 degrees.
-Click here to know the present moon-sun elongation, remembering that a positive number means a waxing moon whereas a negative number indicates a waning moon.
+Visit Unitarium.com to know the present moon-sun elongation, remembering that a positive number means a waxing moon whereas a negative number indicates a waning moon.

 For the Northern Hemisphere, this January full moon presents the first of three full moons of the winter season; and in the Southern Hemisphere, this is the first of three summer full moons.
 For the world as a whole, this penumbral lunar eclipse features the second eclipse of the eclipse season, the first one staging an annular eclipse of the sun on December 26, 2019.